sursly/didactic/README.md

 A simple serif.
 Work very much in progress.
 Now variable.

-Still to do: complete punctuation/symbols/diacritics across weights, kerning, italics.
+Still to do: diacritic weights changes, italics